rosemondepower/heartworm_genome/02_code/batch4/scratch/admixr.md

 # remove any duplicates

 # REPENS outgroup
 # set the outgroup
 OUTGROUP=REPENS

 # loop throguh the populations to generate the pop file as input to admixtools
-for i in URSI REPENS AUS ASIA EUR CENAM USA; do
+for i in REPENS AUS ASIA EUR CENAM USA; do
-     for j in  URSI AUS ASIA EUR CENAM USA; do if [[ "$i" == "$j" ]] || [[ "$i" == "$OUTGROUP" ]] || [[ "$j" == "$OUTGROUP" ]]; then
+     for j in  REPENS AUS ASIA EUR CENAM USA; do if [[ "$i" == "$j" ]] || [[ "$i" == "$OUTGROUP" ]] || [[ "$j" == "$OUTGROUP" ]]; then
                :
                else